Posted on Leave a comment

 In addition to steel, DIY tensahedrons have been made from wood, bamboo, fiberglass, aluminum, and carbon fiber.

 The pole material determines the necessary diameter for enough strength.
 For about 300lbs in the hammock, 3/4″ is adequate for most steel including EMT conduit.
-1.5″ is likely enough for aluminum.
+1.5″ is likely enough for aluminum in wall thicknesses above 1mm.
 Wood and bamboo can be very beautiful, but as irregular natural materials, it is important to select carefully: 2 inches is a prudent minimum for clear wood (no knots, straight grain) or structurally sound bamboo.

 The poles must be joined at their ends into a diamond shape, with none of the joints having fixed angles, but instead floppy, permitting the poles to assume any angle, and to rotate at least several degrees.
 We favor rope loop connectors as simple and field serviceable, but various combinations of hardware and even lashing can also work.
 Avoid using hardware that can put bending moment on the poles when loaded, such as eye bolts protruding from the sides of the poles: poles should be in pure compression, lines in tension.